gstanden/orabuntu-lxc/README.md

 Feature 1

-The ubuntu-clone.sh script can be used to add additional clone containers for OEL releases for which you already have an oelXX container and for which clones have already previously been created.
+The ubuntu-clone.sh script can be used to add additional clone containers for OL releases for which you already have an olXX container and for which clones have already previously been created.

 ubuntu-clone.sh 6 7 3

-will create 3 more OEL 6.7 cloned containers in addition to any already created.
+will create 3 more OL 6.7 cloned containers in addition to any already created.
 It will number the index of the cloned containers at the n+1th index.
-For example, if ora67c14 is the highest-indexed clone of oel67, then the ubuntu-clone.sh will create the clone containers {ora67c15, ora67c16, ora67c17}.
+For example, if ora67c14 is the highest-indexed clone of ol67, then the ubuntu-clone.sh will create the clone containers {ora67c15, ora67c16, ora67c17}.
 As another example, if the highest indexed container is ora59c14, then the new ora67 containers will still be the same set starting at c15.
-The highest current index is evaulated across all oelXX versions.
+The highest current index is evaulated across all olXX versions.

 Feature 2

-You can now add in the ASM private network interfaces and RAC private network interfaces to the container clones as an option, and also remove them from the seed container once the clone is done so that the seed oelXX container continues to have only a single DHCP interface.
+You can now add in the ASM private network interfaces and RAC private network interfaces to the container clones as an option, and also remove them from the seed container once the clone is done so that the seed olXX container continues to have only a single DHCP interface.

 =============================
 Installation
 =============================

-Phase 1:  Create the LXC Oracle Enteprise Linux (OEL 5.x, OEL 6.x or OEL 7.x) containers
+Phase 1:  Create the LXC Oracle Linux (OL 5.x, OL 6.x or OL 7.x) containers

 To install: